chris-bailey/cbpiano-website-next/README.md

 ## Production
 There are multiple ways to deploy a Next.js application.
 Thankfully, Next.js has great [deployment documentation](https://nextjs.org/docs/deployment).

+This project has been deployed on Vercel's free Hobby tier.

 ### Vercel
-This project is hosted within the free Hobby tier on Vercel.
 Follow these steps to deploy your Next.js project to Vercel:

 1. **Connect to Vercel**:
    - Sign in to your Vercel account.